Comic Tools

 Three-panel comic

-Draft setup, turn, and payoff for a fast social post.
+Create a setup, turn, and payoff for a fast social post or newsletter beat.

 Pitch sample

-Show a compact version of a larger comic idea.
+Show the smallest readable version of a larger comic idea before expanding it.

 Common AI Comic Maker mistakes